ploomber/ploomber/doc/cookbook/parametrization.rst

 Parametrization
 ===============

-*This is a quick reference, for an in-depth tutorial,* :doc:`click here <../user-guide/parametrized>`.
+.. note:: This is a quick reference, for an in-depth tutorial, :doc:`click here <../user-guide/parametrized>`.

 To parametrize your pipeline, create an ``env.yaml``: